 Salmon breaks apart so delicately with your fork — it’s hard to believe something so delicious can be so good for you too.
 It provides essential omega-3 fatty acids, which your body can only get from your diet.
 The American Heart Association recommends we eat two four-ounce servings of fish each week.

 Omega-3 fatty acids are called the essential fats because we need them to survive.
 The tricky thing is that our bodies cannot produce these types of acid.
 This is where fish comes in.
 Fish are the number one source of omega-3 fatty acids.
-And just to make it more interesting, there are two types of … Read More
+And just to make it more interesting, fish provide two types of omega-3 fatty … Read More